tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 the world for its resolution range (whether crystallographic or cryo-EM), produced by a highly-experienced team using state-of-the-art methods.
-In fact, using the same tools and techniques as  the authors of this model I am quite certain that I could not have done a  better job!Rather,  the key take-home message is one that those experienced in the field already know well: as the resolution of a map gets worse, the amount of prior information needed steadily increases.
+In fact, using the same tools and techniques as  the authors of this model I am quite certain that I could not have done a  better job!
+Rather, the key take-home message is one that those experienced in the field already know well: as the resolution of a map gets worse, the amount of prior information needed steadily increases.
 In ISOLDE's case, this information is encoded in the AMBER molecular